uzay00/GSU-Dersler/INF443 Dağıtık Sistemler ve Uygulamalar/README.md

 > Cloud Computing often referred to as “the cloud”, in simple terms means storing or accessing your data and programs over the internet rather than your own hard drive.

-### Homework3 - Speech Analysis with Streamlit on AWS
+### Homework3 - Turkish Speech Emotion Analysis WebApp with Streamlit hosted on AWS
  - get [help](https://discuss.streamlit.io/t/speech-to-text-on-client-side-using-html5-and-streamlit-bokeh-events/7888)